Montreal Supra: History

 Montreal Supra joined the Canadian Soccer League as an expansion franchise for the league's second season in 1988.
 They were Montreal's first professional soccer team, since the NASL's Montreal Manic and CPSL's FC Inter-Montréal folded in 1983.
 It was created by an investment by O'Keefe Brewery, one of Canada's three largest breweries, as the main sponsor.
 The club was to be a community property as a non-profit corporation controlled by a board of directors made up of 12 voters: six founding companies (including O'Keefe) plus six representatives of small investors.
+The club's goal when it was founded was to provide a platform for local players, with 13 of the 18 players in their inaugural seasoncoming from the Quebec Semi-Professional League.

 Supra had a difficult inaugural season, finishing last in the East Division with a record of 8-8-12 and failing to make the playoffs.
 The team also struggled in their second season winning only 3 of their 26 matches, once again failing to make the playoffs.
 The team struggled financially, with the players agreeing to play without pay in 1989, later being paid with Ultramar gas coupons.
-In 1990, they greatly improved to a record of 13-11-2, qualifying for the playoffs for the first time, but lost in the first round to Hamilton.
+In 1990, they greatly improved to a record of 13–11–2, qualifying for the playoffs for the first time, but lost in the first round to Hamilton.
 Prior to the 1991 season, former Montreal Manic coach Eddie Firmani was hired as the named coach and general manager of the team.
 In 1991, they finished 5th out of 8 teams, qualifying for the playoffs for the second year in a row, where they were once again defeated by Hamilton in the first round.
 In their final season, they finished in 4th place out of 8 teams, qualifying for the playoffs for the third consecutive year, where they were once again eliminated in the first round, this time by the Vancouver 86ers.
-In 1992, the club also competed in the Professional Cup, one of two invited CSL teams along with Vancouver, where they were eliminated in the first round by APSL club Tampa Bay Rowdies, losing 7-1 on aggregate (5-1 and 2-0).
+In 1992, the club also competed in the Professional Cup, one of two invited CSL teams along with Vancouver, where they were eliminated in the first round by APSL club Tampa Bay Rowdies, losing 7–1 on aggregate (5-1 and 2–0).